lewagon/dotfiles/01-Ruby/01-Programming-basics/TEACHERS.md

 ### Morning lecture

 That's one of the most important lectures.
 Don't underestimate how hard it is for beginners to understand simple concepts: variable assignation, method definition vs method call, etc..
-Above all, **avoid digressions**, even if an some guy asks you a very cool questions on `Proc` :).
+Above all, **avoid digressions**, even if some smart guy asks you a very cool questions on `Proc` :).
 Stay in the scope and keep it simple, spending more time answering questions on simpler but more crucial questions.

 #### Built-in objects